Option II (Project)

-The Option II non-thesis program requires completion of at least 36 credit hours of graduate-level coursework, including a project and a minor.
-This option is considered a practitioner degree rather than an academic degree.
-The department requests that 1-6 credit hours of AGRO/HORT 894 are devoted to the master's project which takes the place of the usual master's thesis.
-The project should be an example of your best professional work.
+The Option II non-thesis program requires at least 36 credit hours of graduate-level coursework, including a project and a minor.
+This option is considered a practitioner degree.
+Between 1 and 6 credit hours of AGRO/HORT 894 are devoted to a master's project instead of the usual master's thesis.
+The project is the capstone course for your degree and should show your best professional work.
+It usually takes 2-3 semesters to finish a project.

 - Bachelor's degree from an accredited college or university, preferably in agronomy or a closely related field, with an undergraduate GPA of 3.0 or higher.